-Tucker joined her shortly thereafter, and they made quick work of the dishes and equipment used.
+Tucker joined her shortly thereafter, and they made quick work of the dishes.
 They returned to the living room, and the guys one by one made their way back to their new work stations.

 “I wish I was.
-I wasn’t always this way.
-Back when things were going well I dined out more often, had a much better stocked kitchen, and I had a bit more of a waistline to show for it” she punctuated the final part with a laugh.
+It wasn’t always this way.
+Back when things were going well I dined out more often, had a well stocked kitchen, and I had a bit more of a waistline to show for it” she punctuated the final part with a laugh.

 “How have you been able to afford living on the run for so long?” has wondered aloud.

 “I didn’t always temp.
 I had my first big client before some of my friends even graduated high school.
 I had the cash to buy what I wanted, when I wanted it even through college.
 When I ran the first time, I took out a large cash withdrawal and intended to live off of that for a while.
 When he found me the first time, I knew someone had been in my home office because all of my cash was missing.”

 She paused, emotion creeping back into her conversation.
 “He had taken it all.
 I was sick, and willing to abide by his terms in order to get it back.
 Worst decision of my life.
 In promising to ‘complete my contract’ so I could have back ‘what I had earned’, aka my cash, I basically set myself up for some of the worst days of my life.”

 He pulled her a little closer.
 “He did that to you.
 It was not your fault.”